Yes, this is a recipe!

 While the onions are becoming yummy, prepare the tomatoes.

-When the onions are cooked, add the grated gingerroot & minced garlic, to the pan.
+When the onions are cooked, add the grated gingerroot & minced garlic to the pan.
 Stir, and cook for a couple minutes.
 Be prepared, the ginger will stick to the pan.

 Mix in the chili powder, turmeric, cumin & coriander.
+If your tomatoes are really runny, this is where you would add 1-2 Tbsp of tomato paste.

 Add the tomatoes and stir them in.

-Stir in the salt & pepper, and brown sugar.
+Stir in the salt & pepper and brown sugar.

 Cover your sauce and let it simmer, on low, for 10-20 minutes, or until you’re almost ready to eat.
 You really can’t over-simmer this, so if it sits, simmering for 30-40 minutes, it will still be just as tasty.